 Idli is one of the most popular South Indian breakfast dishes made from ground and fermented rice lentil batter.
 This soft, fluffy, and steamed savory cake is often served with a combination of chutneys and sambar.

-In this post, I am sharing a detailed full-proof recipe with step by steps photos, tips, and a video on how to make the perfectly fermented idli batter at home two ways using idli rice or idli rava (rice rava) that will give the best, fluffy and soft idli.
+In this post, I am sharing a detailed full-proof recipe with step by steps photos, tips, and a video on how to make the perfectly fermented idli batter at home in two ways using idli rice or idli rava (rice rava) that will give the best, fluffy and soft idli.
 Bonus, you can also use this batter to make dosa and uttapam.

 Idli was a staple breakfast growing up and Mom would whip up the batter from scratch.
 Her batter is always perfect consistency and ferments easily which is so important for making soft idli.